 But, life is always more than your finances.
 Despite all the pain of the moment, please keep the folks you love in mind right now.
 They matter.
 And, they will want you around after all of this current catastrophe has passed.

 - Do NOT provide screen shots or discuss issues with the on-line portal (short answer: everything in the portal is pending until resolved; see this post for help with navigating the portal).
-Just tell the representative the problem you are having: I’m being denied benefits because DWD is looking into why I was laid off, why I quit a job in 2019, why I answered no on question X on my weekly claim, why I had just less work because of the pandemic and did not lose all work, etc.
+Just tell the representative the problem you are having: I’m being denied benefits because DWD is looking into why I was laid off, why I quit a job in 2019, why I answered no on question X on my weekly claim, why I had just less work because of the pandemic and did not lose all work, etc. In most cases, there will be NO factual explanation for why your case is on hold or being denied because the Department itself has made a mistake in processing your claim.

 - If you do not know what the issue is holding up your claim, call either the regular unemployment assistance line at 414-435-7069 or 844-910-3661 or the PUA assistance line at 608-318-7100, depending on whether you have a regular unemployment or a PUA unemployment claim.
+You can get more information from these folks than from your portal.
+If there is nothing new, then there probably is nothing new.
+Claims and hearings processing are gummed up mightily, and all kinds of problems are popping up and leading to further delays.

 - While waiting, call 211, the United Way help line for your county and ask about the emergency help you need.